 Make sure you have plenty of garbage bags on hand to toss the trash.
 These can go with you to the dump or if you didn’t have this done at the time, put it out on the curb for garbage pick-up.

 You know the old saying, “One man’s junk, is another man’s treasure.”
-If you have items you think are in good enough condition to make money on, but maybe not quite good enough to take to a thrift store, keep them and put them up for sale.
+If you have items you think are in good enough condition to make money on, keep them and try selling stuff before taking to a donation facility.